ShahSheel/shahsheel/README.md

-### Probably talking to my debugging duck at the moment. 🦆
+### Status: Talking to my debugging duck at the moment and seeking for job oppotunities! 🦆

 <!--